mgaare/clojure-polyline/README.md

 returns a polyline-encoded string

+-- encode expects a sequence of vectors of the format [latitude longitude] - if you have this as a sequence of maps of the format {:longitude longitude :latitude latitude} you can use (coords->vec) to turn it into the right format.

-(encode expects a vector of maps - you can use to-coords to turn a vector of [latitude longitude] vectors into this format)
+- you can use to-coords to turn a vector of [latitude longitude] vectors into this format)

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Michael Gaare

 Distributed under the Eclipse Public License, the same as Clojure.